ashrafkamarudin/PHP-CLI/readme.md

 * PHP 7.2^

+### How to use

+1. Clone this repository with `git clone https://github.com/ashrafkamarudin/PHP-CLI.git`
+2. Open terminal and CD into the project directory.
+3. Run the project with `php osky.php reddit:search`

+4. Run `php osky.php` to see all available commands.

 ## Built With

 * [Symfony/Console](https://symfony.com/doc/current/components/console.html) -  Symfony is a set of PHP Components, a Web Application framework, a Philosophy, and a Community — all working together in harmony.